Frequently asked questions

 Simple Requesting the current version of a single document reference that has been created after 2013.
 10 business days

-Moderate Requesting current versions of less than 5 documents (after 2013) when searching by a single location or a specific document reference.
+Moderate Requesting the current versions of less than 5 documents (created after 2013) using a single location or a specific document reference.
 15 business days

-Intermediate Requesting any versions of a single document created prior to 2013 when searching by a single location or a specific document reference.
-Requesting current versions of less than 5 documents (after 2013) when searching by a single entity name.
-25 business days
+Intermediate Requesting any document version prior to 2013 using a single location or a specific document reference.

-Significant Requesting any version of all document types when searching by a single location or a specific document reference.
+Significant Requesting all document types when searching by multiple locations or document references.
 40 business days

-Complex Requesting any version of all document types when searching by multiple locations, or multiple document references, or a single entity name.
+Complex Requesting all document types when searching by multiple locations, or multiple document references, or a single entity name.
 60 business days

-Very complex Requesting any version of all document types when searching by multiple entity names.
+Very complex Requesting all document types when searching by multiple entity names.
 75 business days